 Legally speaking, cannabis clubs operate as collectives where people can consume marijuana on the club’s property, and only a certain amount.
 Members technically pay to own a part of the club, rather than to buy marijuana, allowing them to evade punishment for selling marijuana.

 Private consumption of marijuana is permitted while public consumption remains outlawed.
-But as Vietz writes, and as anyone who has walked the streets of Barcelona on a weekend night can attest, public consumption this isn’t a major enforcement priority for police.
+But as Vietz writes, and as anyone who has walked the streets of Barcelona on a weekend night can attest, public consumption isn’t a major enforcement priority for police.